gnustep/tools-windows-msvc/README.md

 ## Status and Known Issues

-* The toolchain supports x64 only (due to a [build error](https://bugs.swift.org/browse/SR-14314) in libdispatch on x86).

 * Older Clang releases had various issues with Objective-C code on Windows, most of which were fixed with Clang 16.
 It is therefore highly recommended to use Clang 16 or later.
   - Exception handling with ARC causing access violation ([issue](https://github.com/gnustep/libobjc2/issues/222), fixed in Clang 15)
   - Certain Objective-C++ code crashing Clang ([issue](https://github.com/llvm/llvm-project/issues/54556), affects Clang 14, fixed in Clang 15)
   - Objective-C class methods not working with ARC ([issue](https://github.com/llvm/llvm-project/issues/56952), affects Clang 14, fixed in Clang 16)
   - Using `@finally` crashing Clang ([issue 1](https://github.com/llvm/llvm-project/issues/43828) and [2](https://github.com/llvm/llvm-project/issues/51899), not fixed)

+* Support for x86 is broken due to a [build error](https://bugs.swift.org/browse/SR-14314) in libdispatch.

 * The compilation will fail if the Windows home folder contains whitespace, e.g. `C:\Users\John Appleseed`.